 Rome, also known as the Eternal City, is the capital of Italy and was once the heart of the Holy Roman Empire.
 Today it's still the centre of the Catholic Church, and as events in 2013 have shown us, the Pope is a huge draw.
 In fact, there are attractions ranging from the truly ancient to modern in this exciting city, where you can always find a new part to explore after arriving on a cheap flight to Rome.

 In the UK we really are lucky to have so many fabulous city break destinations that are so easy to get to, and thanks to the sheer number of cheap flights to Rome that are available, this is one of our top city break destinations.
-2013 is set to see more visitors heading over from our shores for a quick city break, flocking to the sights, shops and culture, and we don't see why this will change in 2014 either.
+2017 is set to see more visitors heading over from our shores for a quick city break, flocking to the sights, shops and culture, and we don't see why this will change anytime soon.
 We also regularly put great Rome package deals in our weekly email so sign up to be the first in the know!

 There are two airports serving Rome - Leonardo da Vinci Fiumicino International Airport and Ciampino International Airport.
-Wherever your flight to Rome lands, you should expect a direct flight that takes between two and a half hours and three hours to arrive.
 Most cheap flights to Rome land at Ciampino, as it's the low-cost airline hub, with the majority of the other flights arriving into Fiumicino.
 An added bonus of booking a low-cost Rome flight is that the views you get of the city on arrival are pretty spectacular!

 With flights to Rome from most major UK airports, you won't have a problem reaching the Eternal City.
 Airport Leonardo da Vinci, generally known as Fiumicino, handles most scheduled flights.
 It is located 26km (16mi) south-west of the city.
 Rome's other airport is Ciampino about 20km (12mi) south-east of the city and used by the majority of charter flights.
 You can book a coach from London to Rome with National Express Eurolines, or grab a Eurostar sleeper train from Paris to Rome.